josh-angert/google-data-analytics-case-study/README.md

 ### 6. Visualizing/Sharing the Data
 -----------
-To wrap things up, I created a dashboard (using **_Tableau_**) to summarize the key insights needed to answer the business question at hand: _How do Annual Members differ from Casual Riders?_ [Here is a link to the Tableau dashboard](https://public.tableau.com/views/Book2_16380472614180/Dashboard42?:language=en-US&:display_count=n&:origin=viz_share_link)
+To wrap things up, I created a dashboard (using **_Tableau_**) to summarize the key insights needed to answer the business question at hand: _How do Annual Members differ from Casual Riders?_ [Here is a link to the Tableau dashboard](https://public.tableau.com/views/Book2_16380472614180/Dashboard42?:language=en-US&:display_count=n&:origin=viz_share_link).

+And here is a screenshot of the dashboard:

 <img src="https://github.com/josh-angert/google-data-analytics-case-study/blob/main/Dashboard%20screenshot.PNG" width="600">